dafzor/bnetlauncher/README.md

 Note: Any parameter not on the list will just show an error, to ignore and continue `-i` can be added
       after the game parameter so it looks like: `bnetlauncher.exe my_parameter -i`

+Destiny 2: Bungie has decided to implement anti-cheat mechanisms that also cause most overlays to
+           not work as expected.
+See https://www.bungie.net/en/Help/Article/46101 for more information If you need SteamController functionality https://alia5.github.io/GloSC/ is currently the best option.

 Optional: In case of problems logging can be enabled by creating a enablelog.txt file inside
           `"%localappdata%\madalien.com\bnetlauncher\"`, you can open the location by pasting the path